ddev/ddev/docs/content/users/troubleshooting.md

 ## Webserver ports are already occupied by another webserver

-ddev notifies you about port conflicts with this message:
+DDEV may notify you about port conflicts with this message about port 80 or 443:

 ```
-Failed to start yoursite: Unable to listen on required ports, localhost port 80 is in use,
+Failed to start yoursite: Unable to listen on required ports, localhost port 80 is in use
 ```

 ddev sometimes also has this error message that will alert you to port conflicts: